-Prices of New Homes Gain in Seattle, Sales Decrease According to Latest Data
+Prices of New Homes Gain in Seattle, Sales Drop According to Newest Data

 Pricing and Mortgage Trends

 Average price of newly sold homes had a 11.4% gain year-over-year to $450,329 per unit in April.
 This rise is smaller than the 13.2% surge in March year-over-year.

 For newly sold homes, the average mortgage size saw a bump year-over-year along with new home prices.
 The average mortgage size saw a 10.1% boost year-over-year to $366,288 in April.
 In March 2014, average mortgage size on newly sold homes saw a 11.8% gain year-over-year from a year earlier.